phatloclht/IT_TEST/README.md

 # IT_TEST

 ## Prerequisites
-- Visual Studio Code (VS Code) installed
+- Visual Studio Code (VS Code) installed.
-- Node.js installed (if you are running a JavaScript file that requires Node.js)
+- Node.js installed (if you are running a JavaScript file that requires Node.js).

 ## Problem 1 -> 4